aka4rKO/Library-Mgt-System-Backend/README.md

 # Library-Mgt-System-Backend
 Library management system using Angular 6, Play framework and mysql

-## Runnig the Application and double check
+## Running the Application and double check

 copy sbt plugins file into the project
 check database credentials